 In February 2011, following months of delays, the Centers for Medicare and Medicaid Services (CMS) announced that psychologists would soon begin to receive retroactive restoration payments for Medicare psychotherapy services provided between January 1 and July 1, 2010.
 The restoration payments were one aspect of many Medicare payment changes included in the Affordable Care Act (ACA) of March 2010.
 The ACA provision followed the December 31, 2009 expiration of an earlier five-percent payment restoration for psychotherapy services.
 The APA Practice Organization successfully advocated for reinstatement of the psychotherapy monies for all of 2010, retroactive to January.
 A later law extended the additional five percent Medicare psychotherapy payments through 2011.

-If you are an APA member who is licensed by a state board of psychology and you haven’t yet paid your APAPO membership dues for the upcoming year, this is a reminder that you can do so online.
-Log in using your APA user ID and password, and click on “Renew Your Membership.”
+If you are an APA member who is licensed by a state board of psychology and you haven’t yet paid your Practice Organization membership dues for the upcoming year, this is a reminder that you can renew online.
 You can also call APA Membership Services at 1-800-374-2721.